cataseven/Statistics-Graph-Chart-Card/README.md

 ```

 This renders two side-by-side bar groups per time slot: an "energy" stack (solar + grid) and a "cost" stack (peak + off-peak).
 Backward compatible — if no `stack_group` is set, all entities stack together as before.

+**Per-group tooltip totals.** With `tooltip_stacked_total: true` (the default), the tooltip shows a separate total for each named group — labelled with the group name (e.g. *"energy Total"*, *"cost Total"*) — so you can read each stack's sum at a glance.
+It is independent of `show_tooltip_total`: leave both on to show the per-group totals **together with** the grand Total of all entities, or turn either one off to show only the other.
+The per-group rows appear only when there are two or more stack groups; ungrouped entities roll into the grand Total.

 > **Editor:** Per-entity → Graph tab → *Stack Group* text field (visible when Stacked is enabled)